-The inlet boundary condition was specified as a velocity inlet using the time dependent flow rate equation of Womersley found in [16].
+The inlet boundary condition was specified as a velocity inlet using the time dependent flow rate equation of Womersley [14] (Fig. 9).
 The flow was assumed to enter the simulation with a constant cross-sectional velocity.
-A noslip condition where the stent/plaque/artery surfaces were in contact with the blood was assumed.
+A no-slip condition where the stent/plaque/artery surfaces were in contact with the blood was assumed.
 The Casson model was used to evaluate the viscosity of the blood since the artery was relatively large and inhomogeneities associated with Fahraeus effects were negligible.